Source: Record Group, KKL5, Central Zionist Archives, Jerusalem, Israel

 The authorized institutions must realize that more Jewish clerks/officials must be added to the Government institutions that deal with land purchases.

-In regards to the rise in the land prices, we must not take into account the rise in prices.
+In regard to the rise in the land prices, we must not consider the rise in prices.
 We must buy at the requested price or else we may lose the opportunity to buy now and we will have to pay much higher prices in the future.
 He also requests protection to the Arabs who cooperate with us.

 Mr. Gad Machnes: He adds onto his previous statement: The agricultural development amongst the Arabs that was caused in large part as a consequence of the Jewish agricultural development is also a factor in the rise in the cost of land.
 The Arabs’ land has been improved and started to render much better harvests.
 Therefore its price is getting more expensive.